Seizure of Money Orders

 Attorney for Money Seizure in Tampa, FL

-If your money orders was taken by federal agents at the airport or another location, then you need an attorney in Tampa, FL, experienced in civil asset forfeiture cases.
-We can help you get the seized money back quickly.
+If your money orders was taken by federal agents at the airport or another location, you need an attorney in Tampa, FL, experienced in civil asset forfeiture cases.
+We can help you get the money you seized back quickly.

 Call 813-250-500.